jellebaele/pathfinder/README.md

-# pathfinder
+# Pathfinder

-This code is used to visualize the A*-pathfinding algorithm together with a small database in which layouts can be stored and loaded.
+This code is used to visualize the A*-pathfinding algorithm together with a small database in which users and their layouts can be stored and loaded.

 A website using this code is up-and-running and can be accessed via the following
 link: